jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 cd /Volumes/boot
 touch ssh
 ```
-As we will use the raspberry pi without a screen we decrease the amount of memmory available
+As we will use the raspberry pi without a screen we decrease the amount of memory available
 for graphics
 ```
 cd /Volumes/boot